Frequently Asked Questions

 Routinely disinfect frequently touched items in your home.

-Maintain physical distance from others, adhering to Safer at Home orders limiting public activity.
+Maintain physical distance from others, adhering to public health orders limiting public activity.

 Use a face mask when you must leave your home to run essential errands.
 There are several tutorials for how to make a face mask online.